Beef and Broccoli

 Pour the sauce into the skillet and lower the heat to low.
 Simmer the sauce three to four minutes or until it’s thickened.
 Add the cooked broccoli, toss to coat it in the sauce, and it’s ready to serve!

-Pile it on cooked rice and then sprinkle the sesame seeds over the top, if using.
+Pile the beef and broccoli on cooked rice and then sprinkle the sesame seeds over the top, if using.

-A tender cut that cooks fast is best.
-I like flank steak because you can slice it very thin and it cooks fast.
-You can also use skirt steak, sirloin, ribeye, or tenderloin.
+A tender cut of beef that cooks fast will be best.
+I like flank steak because you can slice it super thin.
+You can also use flat iron steak, skirt steak, sirloin, ribeye, or tenderloin.
+Anything similar will work!

-Yes, you can make it ahead.
+Yes, you can make this stir fry beef and broccoli recipe ahead of time.
 It keeps well in the refrigerator for three to four days and can be reheated in the microwave.

-You can add some red pepper flakes to the sauce before you cook it.
-Or, you can add some sriracha.
+To make spicy beef and broccoli, you can add some red pepper flakes to the sauce before you cook it.
+A little bit of sriracha added to the sauce mixture will give some kick too!

 Add the ingredients for this easy beef and broccoli to you shopping list so you can make it this week!
 Don’t forget the fortune cookies, too!